Rodent: Social behavior

 Among the most social of rodents are the ground squirrels, which typically form colonies based on female kinship, with males dispersing after weaning and becoming nomadic as adults.
 Cooperation in ground squirrels varies between species and typically includes making alarm calls, defending territories, sharing food, protecting nesting areas, and preventing infanticide.
 The black-tailed prairie dog forms large towns that may cover many hectares.
 The burrows do not interconnect, but are excavated and occupied by territorial family groups known as coteries.
 A coterie often consists of an adult male, three or four adult females, several nonbreeding yearlings, and the current year's offspring.
 Individuals within coteries are friendly with each other, but hostile towards outsiders.

 Perhaps the most extreme examples of colonial behavior in rodents are the eusocial naked mole rat and Damaraland mole rat.
 The naked mole rat lives completely underground and can form colonies of up to 80 individuals.
 Only one female and up to three males in the colony reproduce, while the rest of the members are smaller and sterile, and function as workers.
 Some individuals are of intermediate size.
 They help with the rearing of the young and can take the place of a reproductive if one dies.
 The Damaraland mole rat is characterized by having a single reproductively active male and female in a colony where the remaining animals are not truly sterile, but become fertile only if they establish a colony of their own.
+The naked mole-rat has a particularly long life-span for a small rodent, about 30 years, and the basis for this longevity has been investigated.
+Naked mole-rats express DNA repair genes, including core genes in several DNA repair pathways, at a higher level than shorter-lived mice, and thus it was suggested that DNA repair acts as a longevity assurance system.